MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId>
 ```

-Example 2 lists the details of the owning applications registered in the specified tenant.
+Example 2 lists the details of the owning application corresponding to the `OwningApplicationId` registered in the specified tenant.

 ### Example 3